Dobefu/csb/docs/content/cli/options.md

 - `--reset`
   - Revert any previously done database migrations before applying the migrations.
 WARNING: This will delete any existing data in affected database tables.

+### remote:setup

+Set up or update necessary config in Contentstack.
+This command is idempotent, so running it multiple times will not break anything.

+#### Flags

+- `--reset`
+  - Revert any previously done database migrations before applying the migrations.
+WARNING: This will delete any existing data in affected database tables.

 ### remote:sync

 Synchronise all Contentstack entries into the database.